ryanlecompte/method_locator/README.md

 Method Locator is a Ruby gem that allows you to easily determine the method lookup path of a particular object / class / module, as well as find all places (represented as UnboundMethod instances) where a callable method is defined on an object.
 This is very useful in an environment such as Rails where you are unsure where a method may be defined or overridden.
+Note that by default, Ruby tends to hide singleton classes when you invoke Class#ancestors.
+The new Object#method_lookup_path does not hide these singleton classes and will return them, so that you get a true representation of how Ruby performs lookups for methods.

 ## Installation